mcdemarco/cardpen/doc/index.md

 To insert card-specific information, use Mustache braces around one of your column titles from your card list.

 In the Pico example, there is only one column, named *Number*, and the card's number is inserted in three places on the card: the center and the two corners.
-For more hints on how to set up your Mustache template, see the additional examples, [the examples from hccd](https://github.com/vaemendis/hccd/tree/master/examples), and/or .
+For more hints on how to set up your Mustache template, see the additional examples, [the examples from hccd](https://github.com/vaemendis/hccd/tree/master/examples), and/or [the Mustache documentation](https://mustache.github.io/mustache.5.html).

 ### The Styles